 SEAC invites speakers and presenters of workshops to provide a variety of experiences for both the Church and wider community on topics related to social and environmental justice.
 They are announced in the newsletter, listed under events, scheduled on the calender and publicized in local media.

 This committee provides support in times of challenge for individuals within the church family, but also recognizes the need for educating ourselves on coping with the many challenges of of being human.
 Films, lectures and workshops are occasionally offered.
 They are announced in the newsletter, listed under events, scheduled on the calender and publicized in local media.

 The Small Group Ministry program deepens and broadens personal spiritual growth.
 This is done through five components:

-- Listening: Deep listening is gift for both the speaker and the listener.
+- Listening: Deep listening is a gift for both the speaker and the listener.
 A connection forms when we share and give this gift to each other.

 - Worship: Worship is central to the life of our congregation.
 Small Group Ministry augments and strengthens our shared experience.

-- Learning: People come to the church seeking spiritual growth, seeking to know themselves better, to grow into their understanding of the world and to ponder the age old questions of faith: how to live, what to believe, how to act, what meanings we can decipher from the mystery of life.
+- Learning: People come to the church seeking spiritual growth, seeking to know themselves better, to grow into their understanding of the sacred and to ponder the age old questions of faith: how to live, what to believe, how to act, what meanings we can decipher from the mystery of life.

 - Service: A life of faith is a life of service.
 As human beings, we seek to be of use, and a healthy congregation needs to provide avenues through which we may serve.